viebel/blog.klipse.tech/_posts/2021-12-19-100-things-I-learned-with-data-oriented-programming.md

 1. Finding a good book subtitle is even harder.
 1. You need to be very careful not to hurt the sensitivity of any of your readers.
 1. Having your book featured on HackerNews home page do not mean selling lots of copies.
-1. Twitter is a great medium to share ideas from a book.
+1. Twitter is a great medium to share ideas from your book.
 1. Writing a book could sometimes take you to flow.
 1. My real motivation for writing a book was neither to be famous nor to be rich.
 It only wanted to accomplish a child's dream.
-1. It's hard to find your writing style.
+1. It's hard to find your voice.
-1. Once you have found the your writing style, the writing flows.
+1. Once you have found the your voice, the writing flows much better.
 1. Usually readers stop reading after reading the middle of the book.
 If you want them to read the second half of your book, you need to find a way to hook them.
 1. A possible way to hook your readers is to tell a story.
 1. Inspiration is not linear.
 It's OK to stop writing for a couple of hours.